Could This Already Be A Must-Win Game?

 It's not a "must" game for them because a loss would not eliminate them from playoff contention, which really should be the true definition of "must."

-We can start with the fact that while being 1-4 wouldn't preclude them from being able to make the playoffs, the fact is that none of the 16 teams that have started with that record since the NFL went to a 17-game regular season went on to make the playoffs.
+We can start with the fact that while being 1-4 wouldn't preclude them from being able to make the playoffs, the truth is that none of the 16 teams that have started with that record since the NFL went to a 17-game regular season went on to make the playoffs.
 Zero.
 Zip.
 Zilch.

-Then there's the simple fact that the Dolphins are facing one of the most talent-deficient teams in the NFL, one that clearly is in the middle of a rebuilding project and starting journeyman Jacoby Brissett at quarterback in part because third overall pick Drake Maye wouldn't have much of a chance to develop in an offense lacking in playmakers and with one of the worst pass-protecting groups in the league.
+Then there's the simple fact that the Dolphins are facing one of the most talent-deficient teams in the NFL, one that clearly is in the middle of a rebuilding project and starting journeyman Jacoby Brissett at quarterback in part because third-overall pick Drake Maye wouldn't have much of a chance to develop in an offense lacking in playmakers and with one of the worst pass-protecting groups in the league.

 If the Dolphins aspire to be a playoff team, they can't afford to be among their rare victims — much like the Cincinnati Bengals might rue their shocking loss to New England in the season opener by the time the AFC playoff field is set.